 Alice in Superjail! is a male-to-female transsexual, though it's played for laughs because she is very clearly masculine (which has lead to some controversy around the character and her implications).
 Also, clearly pre-operative given the always-noticeable bulge in her skirt, and (censored) depictions of her oversized genitalia.
 The Warden lusts after her and is initially unaware of this, though it appears he either forgets about seeing her genitalia at the end of season 2 (due to Negative Continuity) or doesn't mind it.

 Bruce is the reverse of Alice and portrayed as overweight and lisping, with an aggressive temper.
 His personality is delved into less than hers, though he constantly tries to challenge and one-up her in his appearances.

 Adventure Time impressively went there with the "Princess Cookie" episode.
-Whether Baby Snaps was supposed to be transsexual or just wanted the role of princess is slightly unclear, but the episode, with its unusually serious themes of bullying and suicide, works as an "It Gets Better" message for gender-variant youth, except for the part where he's interred in an asylum.
+Whether Baby Snaps was supposed to be transsexual or just wanted the role of princess is slightly unclear, but the episode, with its unusually serious themes of bullying and suicide, works as an "It Gets Better" message for gender-variant youth.

 Judge Constance Harm of The Simpsons: "You remind me of me when I was a little boy."

 There are a few characters who are implied to be trans but it may just be one-off jokes.
 Brunella Pommelhorst, the elementary PE teacher, was supposed to transition but he still appears as a woman in future episodes.

 Done a couple of times in Futurama.
 Bender becomes Coilette to keep his Olympic medals in 'Bend-her' and most of the cast have their genders swapped in 'Neutopia'.